designsecurity/progpilot/README.md

 ## Library example

-It is also possible to use progpilot from your PHP code.
-For more information look at the [chapter about API explanation](./docs/API.md)
+It is also possible to use progpilot inside PHP code.
+For more information look at the [documentation about progpilot API](./docs/API.md).

 Use this code to analyze *source_code1.php*: